Family DIY Project

 Channel 4 News talks to the Scott’s about their project.

-After talking with a number of tiny house builders and doing some research we discovered that just any old trailer would not do.
+After talking with a number of tiny house builders and doing some research we discovered that not any old trailer would work.
 One friend had used a converted trailer that after a year begin to show signs of failure.
 We decided on a 24 foot trailer that was custom built specially for tiny houses.
-It has two 7500 lb axles, bottle jacks on each corner for leveling and anchor loops for securing the unit to the ground.
+It has a “perimeter load” design to provide for proper support.
+It includes two 7500 lb axles, bottle jacks on each corner for leveling and anchor loops for securing the unit to the ground.

 The cross member joists are perfect for attaching the sub-floor and below the joist is galvanized sheeting that keeps out the mice and rodents.
 We have pulled the tiny house to Wyoming and back with our 3/4 ton pickup but had to take it easy.
 With my friend’s one ton it is very stable and cruises along with no problem.